Background with hexagons

 In a Proof-of-Stake protocol, tokens are locked up in a validator to secure the underlying network and receive staking rewards in return.

 Those validators, with the assets and rewards they hold, are fully transparent and always verifiable "on-chain".
-This is contrary to centralised company reserves which can be opaque and under-collateralized, as it has been seen in the case of some famous crypto exchange, now bankrupt.
+This is contrary to centralised company reserves which can be opaque and under-collateralised, as it has been seen in the case of some famous crypto exchange, now bankrupt.

 With staking, there is no counterparty but the network itself.
 Validators are rewarded by operations automatically through preset ‘block reward’ rules, as well as through a share of transaction fees.
 There is no risk of default or bank runs.